anazhaw/Bio-SODA/README.md

 * Show all persons who live in the USA.

 ### Evaluation
 Note that more advanced example on 3 real-world datasets tested with Bio-SODA are available at the demo page [here](http://biosoda.expasy.org/welcome/).
-A detailed analysis of results across multiple systems tested with the 3 datasets, part of our VLDB submission, is available in the [Evaluation](https://github.com/anazhaw/Bio-SODA/tree/master/Evaluation) folder.
+The queries used for benchmarking the system are available in the [Benchmarks](https://github.com/anazhaw/Bio-SODA/tree/master/Benchmarks) folder.
+Furthemore, a detailed analysis of results across multiple systems tested with the 3 datasets, is available in the [Evaluation](https://github.com/anazhaw/Bio-SODA/tree/master/Evaluation) folder.

 The results can be reproduced by testing questions on the demo pages of the three datasets or by uploading data in a new installation of the system and processing it in Bio-SODA as described above.
 For example, official datasets for the QALD4 biomedical benchmark can be downloaded from [here](https://github.com/ag-sc/QALD/tree/master/4/data).

 We thank Lukas Blunschi for the code base of [SODA](https://dl.acm.org/doi/10.14778/2336664.2336667), which was the foundation for the development of Bio-SODA.

 Bio-SODA is a developing research prototype, with many improvements still planned in the pipeline.
-Please contribute!
+Contributions are welcome in the form of Pull Requests, while bugs or suggestions for improvement can be reported using the Issues tab.